fritz-hh/scripts_NAS4Free/README.md

 ===========

 In my opinion, the scripts are well documented enough to be understood by anybody having shell script knowledge.
 The script usage (e.g. arguments that can be passed) as well as a detailed description of the functions is provided in the header of each script.
+PLEASE READ THE HEADER OF THE SCRIPT BEFORE USING IT!
 I tried to develop the scripts to be as versatile as possible (the scripts accept various optional arguments), so that they should help many NAS4Free users

 scrubPools.sh: